dsa-ou/allowed/README.md

 This program checks if your Python code only uses certain constructs, which you can configure.
-The check is purely syntactic and therefore assumes that your code compiles.

 Like all static analysis tools, `allowed` isn't perfect and will never be.
 There will be false positives (code reported to be a violation, but isn't) and false negatives (code that uses disallowed constructs but isn't reported).

-This program requires Python 3.10 or later.
+This program requires Python 3.10 or later and that your code compiles.

 ## Installation